Last updated on December 13th, 2024

 ⏱ 9 min read

 Omics Playground is a cloud-based platform designed to provide advanced tools for the analysis of RNA-Seq and proteomics data sets.
-To use the platform, the RNA-seq and proteomics input data need to be in a structured format.
+To use the platform, the omics input data needs to be in a structured format.

 In this tutorial, we will guide you on how to prepare your input files.
 Here’s what you’ll find: